zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 npm install zetta-microphone-bonescript-driver --save
 ```

 > Note the `--save` switch at the end of the command.
-This will add `zetta-microphone-bonescript-driver` to your dependancy list in `package.json`
+This will add `Zetta-microphone-bonescript-driver` to your dependancy list in `package.json`

 > **TIP**
 > Make sure you're in the right project folder on the BeagleBone when you try to run this command.
 The Cloud9 command prompt should look like this after you type in the command: